Tree names offer a slightly different take on the many nature names parents love.

 OLIVE

-Edible Olive feels a little like Apple, but of course olives grow on olive trees, in the Mediterranean and surrounding areas.
+Edible Olive feels a little like Apple, but of course olives grow on an olive tree, in the Mediterranean and surrounding areas.
 Like Hazel, this name has been boosted by some high profile birth announcements – Isla Fischer and Sacha Barron Cohen have an Olive.
 So does Drew Barrymore.
 With Olivia a long-time favorite, tailored Olive makes a logical successor.

 ROWAN

 Anne Rice gave this name to the central figure in her 1990 novel The Witching Hour.
 Rice’s Rowan was a woman, but this name has become nicely gender neutral – slightly more popular for boys, but common enough for girls, too.
+It’s also associated with the color red, thanks to the red berries of the tree.

 WILLOW